dbieber/davidbieber.com/hugo/content/snippets/2023-02-24-everyday-robotics.md

 Bring me my own motion capture device -- I want to collect some practice demonstrations for you.<br/>
 I seem to have left my motion capture device in New Haven, so watch carefully -- I'm going to show you how I clean the mirror.<br/>

-First I pick up this bottle, and I make sure the spray mozzzle is set to the on position.
+First I pick up this bottle, and I make sure the spray nozzle is set to the on position.
 It says "On" here.<br/>
 Then I point the bottle at the mirror and spray like this, pulling the trigger to spray.<br/>
 I wipe the wet off the mirror to remove any dirt that built up.<br/>
 Now you try.<br/>